Procedures and Guidance

 - That funds are used only for purposes that directly relate to and benefit the activity supported in the award.

 - That expenditures are consistent with all special terms, conditions, or limitations that apply to expenditures under the particular grant or contract.

 - That expenditures do not exceed the total funds authorized for a given period under the grant or contract.
 In many cases the grant or contract may also specify expenditure limits by budget category or line item.

-- Assumes accountability for deficits or disallowances that occur under a sponsored award.
+- Assumes accountability for deficits, including non-payment by sponsor, or disallowances that occur under a sponsored award.

 Chair, Director, or Dean